COGS108/Overview/COGS108-Syllabus.md

 ### Optional Readings:

+There are no required readings for this course; however, this may be very helpful if you're struggling with material in the course

+ - Frankel, A (2020) [Data Science In Pratice](https://afraenkel.github.io/ds-in-practice/content/introduction.html).
+Lecture notes for DSC 80 which has substantial overlap with this course
+- Vanderplas, J (2023, 2nd ed) [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook).
+Short and too the point.
+Both the text and the code are freely available on Github.
+Learn to use standard libraries to get things done.

-There are no required readings for this course; however, if you’re interested in learning more and reading about data science topics, we recommend the following texts as supplementary to the main elements of the course:
+If you’re interested in learning more and reading about data science topics, we recommend the following texts as supplementary to the main elements of the course:

 - Grus J (2019, 2nd ed) Data Science from Scratch.
 This book takes you into HOWs and WHYs, rather than just learning to use a library you don't really understand.
 This is the harder book, but you will grow tremendously working though it.
 [Can be accessed for free through your UCSD login](https://library.ucsd.edu/news-events/oreilly-for-higher-education/)
-- Vanderplas, J (2023, 2nd ed) [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook).
-Short and too the point.
-Both the text and the code are freely available on Github.
-Learn to use standard libraries to get things done.
-- Frankel, A (2020) [Data Science In Pratice](https://afraenkel.github.io/ds-in-practice/content/introduction.html).
-Lecture notes for DSC 80 which has substantial overlap with this course

 We also maintain [a list of readings that can provide insight into various data science topics](https://github.com/COGS108/Readings).